 As a result of the SA/SEA analysis, policies have been modified at various stages in their development to make them more sustainable.
-This has included introducing policy requirements to minimise environmental impacts of certain allocations, particularly the housing allocation in policy ARD3 and in a number of instances to ensure environmental improvements are incorporated into the proposed development.
+This has included introducing policy requirements to minimise environmental impacts of certain allocations, particularly the housing allocations in policy WHP08a WHP08b and WHP08c and in a number of other instances to ensure environmental improvements are incorporated into the proposed development.